MASILab/SynBOLD-DisCo/README.md

 **--total_readout_time**

-User can specify readout time by adding a desired number after (with a space) this flag.
+User can specify readout time, in seconds, by adding a desired number after (with a space) this flag.
 Any argument after this flag will be saved as the new total_readout_time.
-By default, the readout time of distortion BOLD image is 1.
+By default, the readout time of distortion BOLD image is 0.05.

 ## Inputs